avr-llvm/llvm/README.md

 AVR-related code can be found in `lib/Target/AVR`.

-## Mailing List
+## Mailing Lists

-The mailing list can be found [here](https://lists.sourceforge.net/lists/listinfo/avr-llvm-backend-mail).
+The mailing lists can be found [here](http://lists.avr-llvm.org/mailman/listinfo).

+`users` can be used for general user questions.

+`dev` is for commentary relating to AVR-LLVM development (bugs, feature requests, etc).

 ## Features

 * Machine code generation
 * Assembly and machine code support for the entire instruction set
 * ELF object outputting
+* AVR-GCC compatability

 ## History